Dragon Lord is a turn-based, browser MMORPG that does most of the work for you but still leaves you with plenty of choices to make and loot to claim.

 Much of the game is automated.
 Even the quests don’t really require much effort.
 Just click the objective and you’ll autorun to the NPC.
 For the most part, it’s all about watching your power increase, and for the first 30 levels or so, the game hardly slows down as you get new gear, recruit party members, and level up the dragon companion that gives the game its namesake.

 There is some strategy involved, though.
 The game doesn’t do everything for you.
-You must manage your party yourself, and find the best synergies therein.
-Although, most of the time, that does boil down to positioning your tankier characters in front and putting your squishier casters and ranged heroes in the back, but as you progress further in the game, there is some choice as to which heroes to include in your party, and which to bench.
+You have to set up your party, and find the best synergies therein.
+Although most of the time, that does boil down to positioning your tankier characters in front and putting your squishier casters and ranged heroes in the back, but as you progress further in the game, there is some choice as to which heroes to include in your party, and which to bench.
 Benched heroes have a use, too.
 They can be placed in a Backup to grant you some passive bonuses.
 But once you have your preferred team of heroes, you have to level them up, which might amount to dumping all of your upgrade materials into your favorite hero to make them as strong as possible while also trying to keep the others from becoming too weak.

 But just like most games of this nature, there’s a grind, and it starts to come into play at about level 30.